KhanAcademyAmateurs/kcf-thingamajig/README.md

 # KCF
-The place where KCF is looking at group and notices he just got invited to it.
+The place where KCF shows you that he beat you in followers: https://github.com/kingcodefish/followers